mdn/content/files/en-us/mdn/community/learn_forum/index.md

 ## What we need help with

-We receive a high volume of questions asking for help with the skill tests that appear on the Learn web development section on MDN.
+We receive a high volume of questions asking for help based on topics that appear on the Learn web development section on MDN.

 ## How you can benefit